Black Friday planning [Updated for 2022]

 Spend on ads

-Speculate to accumulate is a phrase that is nothing new to you if you’ve been in business for more than a hot minute.
+Speculate to accumulate is a phrase that is nothing new to you if you’ve been in business for any time at all.
 Although social media ads are more expensive during peak periods like Black Friday, many businesses see huge returns on their ad spend during this time, whether it is Google Ads, Facebook, or on other social media channels.
 You’ll need to decide if you’re going to increase your ad spend depending on the current state of your accounts, but don’t leave it to the last minute if you’re planning to use ads as part of your strategy – get them in place sooner than later.

 Consider donating to a charity